 If no name is set then the name of the plan is going to be used for the name of the fee.

 Price - the price that is going to be set for the fee.
 If entered, this will override the price of the plan, if left empty the default price of the plan will be used.

-Plan - the plan that is going to be used for the fee.
-If no plan is entered, then the fee will be associated with the default one-off fee account.
+Plan*- the billing plan that is going to be used for the fee.
+If no billing plan is entered, then the fee will be associated with the default one-off fee account.

 Quantity - the quantity of the fee.
 If left empty the system will count it as a single fee.